Non-linear spiral waves in accretion discs: Acknowledgements

 \section{Acknowledgements}

 This research was supported by the Science and Technology Facilities Council (STFC) through an STFC PhD studentship (grant number 2750631).
-JJB would like to thank Amelia Cordwell, Juliana Kwan and Henrik Latter for helpful discussions.
-Simulations were conducted using the SWIRLES high performance computing facility at DAMTP, University of Cambridge.
+JJB would like to thank Amelia Cordwell, Juliana Kwan, Henrik Latter and Roman Rafikov for helpful discussions.
+Simulations were conducted using the Swirles high performance computing facility at DAMTP, University of Cambridge.